Gilbert Arenas: Shanghai Sharks (2012–2013)

 On November 19, 2012, Arenas signed with the Shanghai Sharks of the Chinese Basketball Association (CBA).
 In his one season in the CBA, Arenas averaged 20.7 points per game, 7.3 rebounds per game, and 3.0 assists per game in 27.3 minutes per game.
 He played in 14 games and started in 8 of them.
 However, the Sharks finished at 10–22 and missed the playoffs.

 Broadcasting career

 Arenas hosted a daily sports show on Complex News' YouTube channel.
 He also has his own No Chill Productions podcast, The No Chill Podcast.
-In 2023, he launched another podcast called Gil's Arena in partnership with Underdog Fantasy Sports which he hosted with Josiah Johnson and featured former NBA and WNBA players such as Brandon Jennings, Rashad McCants, Kenyon Martin, Lexie Brown and Sheryl Swoopes, with Norris Cole being a frequent guest on the show.
-Arenas is a regular co-host alongside Chad Johnson on Shannon Sharpe's podcast, Nightcap.
+In 2023, he launched another podcast called Gil's Arena in partnership with Underdog Fantasy Sports which he hosted with Josiah Johnson and featured former NBA and WNBA players such as Brandon Jennings, Rashad McCants, Kenyon Martin, Lexie Brown, Sheryl Swoopes, and Nick Young with Norris Cole being a frequent guest on the show.
+In 2024, Arenas was a regular co-host alongside Chad Johnson on Shannon Sharpe's podcast, Nightcap.
 Arenas has had a show and created content with Fubo Tv for many years.
-In August 2025 it was announced that Arenas would be a host on an Underdog Fantasy Sports podcast "The Arena: Gridiron" alongside Skip Bayless, Jay Gruden, and Aqib Talib.
+In August 2025, it was announced that Arenas would be a host on an Underdog Fantasy Sports podcast "The Arena: Gridiron" alongside Skip Bayless, Jay Gruden, and Aqib Talib.
+After splitting from Underdog Fantasy Sports and selling 50% of the Gil's Arena show, Arenas would sign a new partnership deal with Playmaker in July 2026 to relaunch Gil's Arena with new episodes starting in August.